Twitter is an Endless Cocktail Party

 Today’s post is part of the series called Branding, Blogging & Social Media for the Handmade Business.
 For this week, fellow creatives will be sharing information for handmade businesses to succeed.
 You can follow along and get more details on the blog series here.
 Participating bloggers include: JWGInternationalStudioMME, Handmade Success & again JWGInternational.

-Janet Walker has been a designer & internet marketer for over 16+ years.
-She established her creative biz on the 1st page of Google (+ other search engines) within a year of being online.
+Starting out as a graphic designer, greeting card designer, internet marketer 16+ years.
+Janet, established her creative biz on the 1st page of Google (+ other search engines) within a year.
 Which led to international media coverage.
-Her analytical thinking, marketing know-how & break-it-down methodology, allows her to naturally align strategies, & more.
-She’s become the go-to for individuals, small & sought-after business leaders in various industries.
-JWGInternational’s core is to empower, elevate & support those using their Gifts to impact others.
+Her analytical thinking, marketing know-how & break-it-down methodology has helped others make positive progress & change.
+She continues to research, learn and share with others to help them use their Gifts to impact others.

 Previous Post